win-acme/win-acme.github.io/manual/advanced-use/examples/rds.md

 `wacs.exe --target iis --siteid 1 --certificatestore My --installation iis,script --script "Scripts\ImportRDSFull.ps1" --scriptparameters "{CertThumbprint}"`

-- When only blank/catch-all binding are configured in IIS, we have to be explicit about the domain name(s) that we want `wacs.exe --target manual --hostname rds.example.com --certificatestore My --installation iis,script --installationsiteid 1 --script "Scripts\ImportRDSFull.ps1" --scriptparameters "{CertThumbprint}"`
+- When only blank/catch-all binding are configured in IIS, we have to be explicit about the domain name(s) that we want `wacs.exe --target manual --host rds.example.com --certificatestore My --installation iis,script --installationsiteid 1 --script "Scripts\ImportRDSFull.ps1" --scriptparameters "{CertThumbprint}"`